-We have examined Bellalago Charter School's (the "School") compliance with Section 218.415, Florida Statues, regarding the investment of public funds during the year ended June 30, 2016.
-Management is responsible for the District's compliance with those requirements.
-Our responsibility is to express an opinion on the District's compliance based on our examination.
+We have examined Bellalago Charter School's (the "School") compliance with Section 218.415, Florida Statues, regarding the investment of public funds during the year ended June 30, 2020.
+Management is responsible for the School's compliance with those requirements.
+Our responsibility is to express an opinion on the School's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the School's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the School's compliance with those requirements is in accordance with the criteria, in all material respects.
+An examination involves performing procedures to obtain evidence about the School's compliance with the requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material misstatement of the School's compliance with the requirements, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
 Our examination does not provide a legal determination on the School's compliance with specified requirements.